220328-uta-sh-net-ext/James-Aluoch/README.md

 }
  ```
   **ToLookup**
--ToLookup is the same as GroupBy; the only difference is GroupBy execution is deferred, whereas ToLookup execution is immediate.
-Also, ToLookup is only applicable in --Method syntax.
+- ToLookup is the same as GroupBy; the only difference is GroupBy execution is deferred, whereas ToLookup execution is immediate.
+Also, ToLookup is only applicable in - Method syntax.
 ToLookup is not supported in the query syntax.

 ```
   Example: ToLookup in method syntax C#